WHITE PAPER

 For as long as we know, banks have maintained exclusive access to customer data.
 And while this data was shared with other service providers through piecemeal approaches, a system where external parties were able to access this data was unheard of.
 And with the oligopolies in financial services, there was no leeway for other financial service providers to enter the market and create innovative products, services, and experiences for customers.

-In spite of the above, regions like Singapore have been opening up their APIs to other providers for a while.
+In spite of the above, financial institutions in countries like the US have been opening up their APIs to other providers for a while.
 Open banking was formally made a regulation in 2017 for Europe and the UK.
 This required providers of banking services to open up their customer data to authorized third-party providers via APIs.
 As a result, an ecosystem of APIs is created with various third parties integrating with banks to reinvent financial services by using customer data.

 Figure 1